mckzstudios/creature-pals/README.md

 Supports CreatureChat by purchasing tokens from the original developers [Not player2 affiliated]:

 - Easy setup with simple token packs, created for CreatureChat users.
-- More info is available in the #token-shop channel on our [Discord](https://discord.gg/m9dvPFmN3e).
+- More info is available in the #token-shop channel on the creaturechat [Discord](https://discord.gg/m9dvPFmN3e).
 - Set the token-shop API key in-game:
   - `/creaturechat key set <YOUR-SECRET-KEY-HERE>`